 ACU knows that sometimes young people can change their minds or be affected by circumstances out of their control.

 This program allows school principals to recommend students who they believe are capable of completing the specified tertiary degree, despite not receiving an ATAR or a limited ATAR, as a result of extenuating circumstances or changing packages mid-course.
-Our objective is to create options for these students who have the capacity to undertake university study to pursue their chosen degrees.
+Our objective is to create options for these students who have the capacity to undertake university study to pursue their chosen degrees at ACU Canberra Campus.

 Who can apply?

-In choosing the student(s) for this program it is suggested that the principal consult with the student’s teachers, the Year 11 and 12 coordinators and the careers advisor, and interview the potential student(s).
+In choosing the student(s) for this program it is suggested that the principal consult with the student’s teachers, the Year 11 and 12 coordinators and the careers advisor, and interview potential students.
 The student(s) nominated will need to agree to be part of the program.

 Particular consideration should be given to the following aspects of the students’ school life: